“Everyone needs a place to live.”

 The most successful real estate investors are always learning.
 Real estate courses can be taken online from sites like Udemy and REI, while Roofstock Academy offers a comprehensive educational program for serious investors ready to take their investing to the next level.

 In order to really know whether you’re getting a good deal, it’s critical to thoroughly understand the ins and outs of the local market you’re investing in.

 - Fair market property values and whether they are trending up or down.

-- Market rents to let you know what the true income potential of a property is and if it will be cash flow positive.
+- Market rents to know what the true income potential of a property is, and if it will be cash-flow positive.